 Mega Millions player wins big in California.
 Where was the winning ticket sold?

-The $392,000 ticket was sold at a liquor store in Long Beach, which is about a 25-mile drive south from downtown Los Angeles.
+The $419,367 ticket was sold at a gas station in San Diego.
+Prizes in California are adjusted based on the numbers of tickets sold and winners.

-More than 111,000 other tickets sold in California also won prizes ranging from $2 to $54,000 in the drawing, the lottery said.
+More than 112,000 other tickets sold in California won prizes ranging from $2 to $10,000 in the drawing, the lottery said.

-Mega Millions tickets sold in Mississippi and New York also matched five white numbers to win.
+Mega Millions tickets sold in Arizona and Florida also matched five white numbers to win.

 What to know about Mega Millions